Increase Traffic to Your Business Blog with Creative Pinterest Boards

-Another fun type of Pinterest board that works very well for fashion brands, designers, and so on are color-based boards.
-For example, an apparel brand could create color-coded boards that show off product bundles in specific color palettes.
+Another fun type of Pinterest board that works very well for fashion brands, designers, and so on are colour-based boards.
+For example, an apparel brand could create color-coded boards that show off product bundles in specific colour palettes.
 However, creative thinkers can apply this idea to many industries.
 Create a “green” board for spring products or environmentally-friendly products, a “white” board for natural products, a “black” board for luxury products, and so on.

 17. Products Around the World